YOUTH ACCESS TO HOCKEY

 Elevating the voices of and supporting communities disproportionately impacted by climate change.

 Low-income and predominantly BIPOC neighborhoods in our region face a higher degree of environmental risk factors such as proximity to polluted waterways, busy highways, and industrial sites.
 The negative impacts are compounded by the lack of adequate access to safe fields, courts, and open spaces.
-One Roof Foundation will partner with and support these communities to both offset the impacts of climate change and provide access to safe places to play.
+One Roof Foundation partner with and support these communities to both offset the impacts of climate change and provide access to safe places to play.